aidankardan8/Time-Series-Analysis-Project-/README.md

 Next, I used classical decomposition techniques to get trend, seasonality, and noise graphs for the data to determine whether an additive or multiplicative model was best fit.

 To investigate the data further, I used detrending and differencing techniques.
-The result was the a polynomial of order 2-3 seemed to be the best fit for the trend.
+The result was that a polynomial of order 2-3 seemed to be the best fit for the trend.

 Taking a deeper dive into seasonality, I used seasonal lagged differencing for different time intervals to try and make a conclusion about whether or not CPI exhibits annual seasonality.